 - ½ cup heavy cream

-- In a large, heavy-bottom pot, cook the sausage over medium heat.
-Using a wooden spoon, break apart the sausage into bite-size pieces.
-Cook until the sausage is cooked through, then transfer the sausage to a paper towel-lined plate.
+- In a large pot, cook the sausage over medium heat.
+Using a large spoon, break apart the sausage into bite-size pieces.
+Cook until the sausage is cooked through, then transfer the sausage to a paper towel-lined plate.1 pound ground Italian sausage

 - Add the oil, onion, carrots, and celery to the pot.
-Cook until the onions have softened, about 3-5 minutes.
+Cook until the onions have softened, about 3-5 minutes.1 Tablespoon extra virgin olive oil, 1 medium yellow onion, 2 medium carrots, 2 celery stalks

-- Stir in the garlic and allow it to cook for 1 minute.
+- Stir in the garlic and allow it to cook for 1 minute.3 cloves fresh garlic

 - Add the chicken stock, sausage, beans, rosemary, and bay leaf to the pot.
-Using a wooden spoon, scrape the bottom of the pot to loosen up the brown bits at the bottom of the pan.
+Using a wooden spoon, scrape the bottom of the pot to loosen up the brown bits at the bottom of the pan.32 ounces chicken stock, 29 ounces white cannellini beans, 1 fresh spring rosemary, 1 bay leaf

 - Bring the soup up to a boil over medium-high heat.
 Once it has come to a boil, reduce the heat to a simmer and allow it to cook for 15 minutes.
 Turn off the heat, remove the rosemary and bay leaf.